 We evaluated the performance of both types of parallel lookup techniques under varying degrees of parallelism.
-Using kLookup, we captured several hundred lookups for different values of $\alpha$ for both strict and loose parallelism.
-Each lookup used a unique, randomly selected source and a unique, randomly selected destination.
+Using kLookup, we captured several hundred lookups for different values of α for both strict and loose parallelism.
+Each lookup used a unique, randomly-selected source and a unique, randomly-selected destination.
 In our evaluation, we examine three metrics:

-Hops: The number of hops from the source to the destination

-Latency: The duration from the start of the lookup to when a response is received by the final destination, which is a function of the number of hops and the time spent waiting for responses and timeouts

-Messages Sent: The overhead used to perform the lookup
+- Hops: The number of hops from the source to the destination - Latency: The duration from the start of the lookup to when a response is received by the final destination, which is a function of the number of hops and the time spent waiting for responses and timeouts - Messages Sent: The overhead used to perform the lookup

-Earlier, we mentioned that increasing $\alpha$ can reduce the number of lookup hops by providing more opportunities to randomly improve extra bits.
-Figure 6 provides empirical support by showing that the mean number of hops decreases slightly as $\alpha$ increases.
-Furthermore, the hop count for $\alpha = 1$ is around 3.2, which is close to our predicted value of 2.9.
+As we mentioned earlier, increasing α can reduce the number of lookup hops by providing more opportunities to randomly improve extra bits.
+Figure 5 shows that the mean number of hops decreases slightly as α increases6, providing empirical support.
+Furthermore, the hop count for $\alpha = 1$ is around 3.2, which is close to our predicted lower-bound of 2.9.

-Since the number of hops is as expected, the next question is: how much latency is introduced by timing out while trying to contact stale contacts?
-Figure 5(a) compares the latency of the two approaches for several values of $\alpha$ .
-The first observation is that the latency for $\alpha=1$ is very high-close to 10 seconds.
-Using a value of $\alpha=3$ dramatically reduces the latency, with diminishing returns for larger $\alpha$ .
-Second, Figure 5(a) reveals that the loose approach is just barely quicker for constant $\alpha$ .
-The greatest advantage of loose parallelism is that it is significantly less likely to get stuck waiting for timeouts to occur.
-However, as we show in Section III, few contacts in Kad are stale.
-This explains why loose parallelism does not show much performance improvement for this network.
+Since the number of hops is as expected, the next question is: how much latency is introduced to lookup by timing out due to stale contacts?
+Figure 6(a) compares the latency of the two approaches for several values of α .
+The first observation is that the latency for $\alpha = 1$ is very high-close to 10 seconds.
+Using a value of $\alpha = 3$ dramatically reduces the latency, with diminishing returns for larger α .
+Second, Figure 6(a) reveals that the loose approach is just barely quicker than the strict approach for constant α .
+The greatest advantage of loose parallelism is that

-$^{7}$ This figure is particularly noisy due to the small y-axis scale.
+6 This figure is noisy due to the narrow y-axis range.
 The general downward trend is nevertheless visible.